Amegatron/minecraft-fisher/README.md

 and at its current state is mainly a proof-of-concept work, showing, that such botting is possible.
 This means that though it works in general in most "usual" scenarios (like showed in the video above), including night and even during rain, it can still fail in some non-standard ones.
 But this is mostly a matter of collecting a vaster training dataset (see further).
-This also means that the bot in its current state is (1) not optimized at all yet, so I believe users on low- or maybe even mid-end computers may experience performance issues; and (2) it is not much user-friendly.
+This also means that the bot in its current state is (1) not well optimized yet, so I believe users on low-end computers may experience performance issues; and (2) it is not much user-friendly.
 But still, it is actually working and may prove useful to somebody.

 ## Simple usage "as is"